 - watery, milky leakage (colostrum) from your breasts

-Your shortness of breath should improve after your baby moves further down into your pelvis, a process called “lightening.”
+Your shortness of breath should improve after your baby moves further down into your pelvis, a process called lightening.
 Although lightening helps to relieve this symptom, it may also lead to increased frequency of urination as your baby adds increased pressure on your bladder.
+Expect that anytime in the next couple of weeks if this is your first baby.

 Sleep problems are common this week.
 Try sleeping on your left side.
 A pregnancy pillow may also help.
 Some women find that sleeping in a recliner, guest bed, or on an air mattress results in a better night’s rest.
 Don’t be afraid to experiment.
 You’ll need your energy to get through labor.